adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `ConfigGen.fromJson()` static method
 This is a static method that can be used in order to import an existing JSON configuration file, that can be later modified and re-saved.

-- PARAMETERS: "input"
+- PARAMETERS: `input`

-- PARAMETER "input": a string that contains the configuration file in JSON format
+- PARAMETER `input`: a string that contains the configuration file in JSON format

 - OUTPUT: an instance of ConfigGen